 Kids Talk Church History is a one-of-a-kind podcast where kids investigate the history of the Church.
 Over two thousand years ago, Jesus said: “I will build my church, and the gates of hell will not prevail against it.”
 How has Jesus built and preserved His Church against all odds?
 Come with us on a trip through history to find the answer on Kids Talk Church History—a podcast in partnership with the Alliance of Confessing Evangelicals.

-Listen to Kids Talk Church History, Little Stories for Tiny People: Anytime and bedtime stories for kids and many other podcasts from around the world with the radio.net app
+Listen to Kids Talk Church History, Smash Boom Best: A funny, smart debate show for kids and family and many other podcasts from around the world with the radio.net app